luyu14039/Stellaris-Empire-Chronicle-Generator/README.md

 ![Timeline interface example](PIC/timeline.png "In-game Empire Timeline interface; year markers and paged event cards")

-Figure: In-game "Empire Timeline" interface — this project parses the `gamestate` events behind this view and generates a chronological chronicle.
+Figure: In-game "Empire Timeline" interface — this project parses the `gamestate.txt` events behind this view and generates a chronological chronicle.

 > **Language Support Note**: Currently, this project generates all chronicles and related files in **Simplified Chinese** only.
 Support for more languages is planned for future updates.
 We warmly welcome community forks and contributions for other language versions.